MicrosoftDocs/azure-docs/articles/sql-database/azure-sql-database-hangs-importing-exporting.md

 ms.date: 09/27/2019
 ---

-# Azure SQL Database Import/Export Service takes a long time to import or export a database
+# Azure SQL Database Import/Export service takes a long time to import or export a database

 When using Azure SQL Database Import/Export service, you may notice that, sometimes the process may take a long time to complete.
 This article provides additional information on the potential causes for thee delays and alternate methods you can use to workaround these problems.